 Concept evaluation · v1 · March 2026

-Campaign communications, handled by AI — so the work that pays starts again.
+Campaign communications, handled by AI.
+The work that pays starts again.

-Cadence is a vertically integrated, agentic AI platform for marketing agencies and brands.
-It sits between your inbox and your campaign data, drafting supplier replies in your voice and routing every email by financial, legal and relational risk — with a human in the loop on every interaction that matters.
+Cadence sits between your inbox and your campaign data.
+It reads every email, drafts the reply in your voice, and routes each thread by financial, legal and relational risk.
+A human stays in the loop on every decision that matters.

 0%